Free Alzheimer’s & Dementia Resources Are Available to You

 Did You Know: Almost Half of the People Over the Age of 65 Will Become Incapacitated Before They Die

 None of us can predict the future.
 One day we are generally healthy, while the next we may fall victim to a stroke, accidental injury, or disease that leaves us physically or mentally incapacitated.
-While not a pleasant topic to discuss, nonetheless it is something we must be addressed.
-Unfortunately, most traditional, lawyer-prepared estate planning documents do not address situations where you are physically alive, yet physically or mentally unable to make or execute those decisions.
+While not a pleasant topic to discuss, it is a topic we should address.
+Most traditional, lawyer/financial planning inspired estate plan documents do not address situations where you are physically alive, yet physically or mentally unable to accomplish those decisions.
 Alzheimer’s and Dementia are two of the most common diseases that disable older and middle-aged individuals in New Jersey.

 Living Long and Staying Healthy is the Exception, Not the Rule

-If someone you love becomes incapacitated, it is important to have proper Elder Care documents in place.
-If not, you will face the likely prospect of having to hire an attorney to apply to the court to protect the family’s income and/or resources and determine who will be named his or her legal guardian or conservator.
-The court appoints the person who will make decisions for your loved one, something no family wants.
+If someone you love becomes incapacitated, it is important to have proper elder and life care documents in place.
+If not, your family will face the likely prospect of having to hire an attorney to apply to the court to protect the family’s income and/or resources and determine who will be named your loved one’s legal guardian or conservator.
+In this example a judge appoints the person who will have legal authority to make decisions for your loved one, something no family wants.

 Again, planning is key.
 For more information about Elder Care planning, please see our FREE Elder Care Resources listed below, or email Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com and request that we send you a free copy.